Health & Safety

 Office for Inclusion and Civil Rights

 The University of Connecticut is committed to creating and maintaining a safe and supportive campus environment.
-Many UConn offices, teams, and staff members work together to provide support, resources, and options.
+The Office for Inclusion and Civil Rights (OICR) ensures our commitment to fostering equitable and inclusive working and learning environments by:

-OICR is responsible for ensuring that all reports are addressed by UConn.
 Visit UConn’s Title IX website to learn about resources and reporting options for UConn community members impacted by identity-based discrimination, sexual assault, sexual harassment, sexual exploitation, stalking, and/or intimate partner violence.

 Annual Security and Fire Safety Report